pauldmccarthy/fsleyes/userdoc/overview.rst

 This perspective is designed to assist in exploring the results of a `FEAT
 <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT>`_ analysis.
 The :ref:`cluster
-panel <ortho_lightbox_controls_cluster_panel>` displays a table of clusters for each contrast (for analyses which used cluster thresholding), and the :ref:`time series panel <plot_views_timeseries>` allows you to view full and partial model fits to the data.
+panel <todo>` displays a table of clusters for each contrast (for analyses which used cluster thresholding), and the :ref:`time series panel
+<plot_views_timeseries>` allows you to view full and partial model fits to the
+data.
 See the page on :ref:`viewing FEAT analyses <feat_mode>` for more information.

 .. image:: images/overview_feat.png